-We will say that a tautology is any sentence whose truth table has only $\mathbf{T}$ 's in the column under its main connective.
+We will say that a tautology is any sentence whose truth table has only T's in the column under its main connective.
 Thus, we see from the final column of the above table that any sentence of the form is a tautology.

-$$\neg(\mathsf{A} \land (\neg\mathsf{A} \lor (\mathsf{B} \land \mathsf{C}))) \lor \mathsf{B}$$
+$$\neg(A \land (\neg A \lor (B \land C))) \lor B$$

-- I. Open the program Boole from the software that came with the book.
+- ▶ 1.
+Open the program Boole from the software that came with the book.
 We will use Boole to reconstruct the truth table just discussed.
 The first thing to do is enter the sentence ¬(A ∧ (¬A ∨ (B ∧ C))) ∨ B at the top, right of the table.
 To do this, use the toolbar to enter the logical symbols and the keyboard to type the letters A, B, and C. (You can also enter the logical symbols from the keyboard by typing &, |, and ~ for ∧, ∨, and ¬, respectively.
-If you enter the logical symbols from the keyboard after the binary connectives so that the columns under them will be reasonably spaced out.)
-If your sentence is well formed, the small "(1)" above the sentence will turn green. - To build the reference columns, click in the top left portion of the table to move your insertion point to the top of the first reference column.
+If you enter the logical symbols from the keyboard, make sure you add spaces before and after the binary connectives so that the columns under them will be reasonably spaced out.)
+If your sentence is well formed, the small "(1)" above the sentence will turn green. - 2.
+To build the reference columns, click in the top left portion of the table to move your insertion point to the top of the first reference column.
 Enter C in this column.
-Then choose Add Column Before from the Table menu and enter B. Repeat this procedure and add a column headed by A. To fill in the reference columns, click under each of them in turn, and type the desired pattern of T's and F's. - 3.
-Click under the various connectives in the target sentence, and notice that turquoise squares appear in the columns whose values the connective depends upon.
+Then choose Add Column Before from the Table menu and enter B. Repeat this procedure and add a column headed by A. To fill in the reference columns, click under each of them in turn, and type the desired pattern of T's and F's. - ▶ 3.
+Click under the various connectives in the target sentence, and notice that green squares appear in the columns whose values the connective depends upon.
 Select a column so that the highlighted columns are already filled in, and fill in that column with the appropriate truth values.
 Continue this process until your table is complete.
-When you are done, click on the button Verify Table to see if all the values are correct and your table complete.
+When you are done use the Verify Assessment item from the Table menu to see if all the values are correct and your table complete.
+You can also verify your table using the colored button on the toolbar (just to the left of the print button).
+If you have filled the table correctly, green check marks should appear to the left of each row, and next to the target sentence.
+Red crosses indicate that you have made a mistake, and you should fix these now.

-4. Once you have a correct and complete truth table, click on the Assessment button under the toolbar.
+4. Once you have a correct and complete truth table, click on the Assessment button in the pink area under the toolbar.
 This will allow you to say whether you think the sentence is a tautology.
-Say that it is (since it is), and check your assessment by clicking on the button Verify Assess.
+Say that it is (since it is), and check your assessment by again selecting Verify Assessment from the Table menu (or by using the toolbar button).
+You should now see a green check mark next to the word "Tautology" on the assessment pane.
 Save your table as Table Tautology 1.